RESEARCH

 Abstract:

 We present novel evidence that retail investors attempt offsetting their carbon footprints by investing sustainably.
-Analyzing 6,151 bank clients and conducting an experiment with 4,249 participants, we find higher footprints are linked to greener portfolios.
-In a randomized control trial, we show that the salience of investors’ carbon footprints compared to their peers causally shifts sustainable asset allocations, driven by participants with moderate environmental beliefs.
-We additionally identify a substitution effect between carbon offsetting through donations and sustainable assets.
-Our findings contribute to understanding behavioral drivers in sustainable investing, crucial for designing policies which align financial markets with environmental goals.
+Using highly granular transaction data from bank clients, we find that higher footprints are linked to greener portfolios.
+In an experiment with clients from the same bank, we show that an exogenous shock to the participants’ salience of their emissions causally shifts sustainable asset allocations upward.
+Finally, we identify a substitution effect between offsetting through donations and sustainable assets.
+Our findings add to an understanding of the behavioral drivers of sustainable investing, which is crucial to design effective policies aligning financial markets with environmental goals.

-With Malte Schierholz, Anna Steinberg, Jacob Beck, Laia Domenech Burin, and Lisa Reichenbach.
+With Jacob Beck, Anna Steinberg, Andreas Dimmelmeier, Laia Domenech Burin, Maurice Fehr, and Malte Schierholz

 Abstract: